WorkflowConversion/CTDConverter/README.md

 - [CTDopts]
 - `lxml`
 - `ruamel.yaml`
+- Python 3.6+

+Python 2.x is no longer supported as of release 3.0.0

 ### Installing Dependencies
 We recommend the use of `conda` to manage all dependencies.
 If you're not sure what `conda` is, make sure to read about the [conda project](https://conda.io/docs/index.html).